technomancy/bussard/spoilers/readme.md

 crashed the ship during his escape, so he has to operate under the greatest secrecy.
 This eventually snowballs into a cult-like following...

-launching interstellar-sublight "colonizer" (to LHS 451, 0.6 pc, 2.7y @ 0.7c)
+TODO: launching interstellar-sublight "colonizer" (to LHS 451, 0.6 pc, 2.7y @ 0.7c)

 Once the colony is established, they alter the main Yueh portal to become a multiportal so that it can take ships to LHS 451 if they have